stauren/vise-ssr/docs/tapable-hooks.md

   /**
    * Tapped functions will be called after `afterRender`
    * This is the last hook before HTTP Response is sent
-   * and it's mainly used for compose the HTTP Response
+   * and it's mainly used for composing the HTTP Response
    * Which could be generated with all data in the
-   * `RenderResult` which contains the `RenderContext` */
+   * `RenderResult` containing the `RenderContext`
+   */
   beforeResponse: async (renderResult) => {
     if (renderResult.type === RenderResultCategory.render) {